 There are all these workflows that need to be set up, so you make sure you have the right people approving and reviewing content before it’s published.
-The CMS should provide different gate checks for making sure everything is organized and done in a timely manner, that the content is reviewed by the right people, and that stale content gets removed.
+The CMS should provide different gate checks for making sure everything is organised and done in a timely manner, that the content is reviewed by the right people and that stale content gets removed.

 Some content management systems will actually have a content library or an asset library where you can store the content.
-If you don't have that library, you might be storing content on a thumb drive or in Dropbox.
+If you haven't got that library, you might be storing content on a thumb drive or in Dropbox.
 But now, one of the core functions of a CMS is some level of content storage in a digital asset management (DAM) system.

 A lot of companies are still stuck in the mindset where if they need content for a mobile experience, they think their CMS won’t be able to handle it, so they’ll create content completely separately for that mobile experience.
 But companies should be creating everything in one central place, which is the CMS, then pushing that same experience to every channel.